 In addition to creating new user accounts, the administrator can modify existing user accounts.
 He or she can allow any user to also be an administrator — you can have as many administrator accounts as you want — and can also reset the password of any user account.
 And the administrator can enable and set up parental controls on any account.

-Start by looking at your own user account; it’s at the top of the list under Current User.
-Click it and you’ll see a number of options.
-On the Password tab, you can change your password if you wish, and at the bottom of the pane, you can check Allow user to reset password using Apple ID.
+Start by looking at your own user account; it’s at the top of the list.
+Click it and you see a number of options.
+You can change your password if you wish, and at the bottom of the pane, you can check Allow user to reset password using Apple ID.
 If you enable this option, and the user has logged in with their Apple ID, they can reset their account password, if they’ve forgotten it, by entering their Apple ID and the corresponding password.

-The Login Items tab shows a list of apps that launch when you log into or start up this Mac.
+Prior to macOS Ventura, there was a Login Items tab on this pane.
+This has moved to System Settings > General > Login Items.
+It shows a list of apps that launch when you log into or start up this Mac.
 You can add apps to this list by dragging their icons to it, or by clicking the + icon and navigating to an app.
 Remove any apps by selecting them in the list and clicking the – icon.

 Standard User Accounts